LMelker/Jira-Sandbox-Environment/README.md

 - Create a database for Jira
 - Goto: http://jira.internal
  - It can be needed to Restart Jira
- - Start setup Jira with the database you had create.
+ - Start setup Jira with the database you had created.

-Use NodeRed (http://nodered.internal) for mockups of your work / testing. for example:
+Use NodeRed (http://nodered.internal) for mockups of your work / testing.
+For example:
 - Add "pallette" for SMTP, so Jira can send mail
 - Add "pallette" for Dashboard, and show the status from JVM.
   (To easy view JVM: add jolokia-plugin for Jira.)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)